 ADVANCED CERAMICS - Utilizing hand-building and wheel-throwing techniques, students will develop ceramic work that pushes their personal comfort zones.
-Students explore concepts of their interest that push boundaries in clay-making, often creating large-scale and/or complicated work.
+Students explore concepts of their interest that push boundaries in clay-making, often choosing to make large-scale and/or complicated work.

 AP ART AND DESIGN - Students produce college-level work based on quality and artistic investigation, through a variety of methods and techniques.
-Student interests drive much of the studies in this portfolio-building course, and your work is evaluated by College Board in May.
+Student interests drive much of the studies in this portfolio-building course, and work is evaluated by the College Board in May (all portfolio types are offered - AP Drawing, AP 2D Art & Design, and AP 3D Art & Design).